What Happened to Jussie Smollett?

 Smollett falsely accused the Osundario brothers of attacking him (danger to people), involvement in illegal steroid trafficking (engaging in criminal activity) and engagement in sex with Smollett (sexually immorality).
 This last false accusation is one that hits particularly hard for the brothers as they often visit their family in Nigeria where homosexuality is illegal and could result in a 14-year prison sentence, according to USA Today.

-Smollett’s attorneys on the other hand, issued a statement speaking of the lawsuit as “comical” and “lawyer driven nonsense,” according to the Associated Press, adding that they predict the lawsuit will be dismissed because it “lacks any legal footing.”
+Smollett’s attorneys on the other hand, issued a statement that speaks of the lawsuit as “comical” and “lawyer driven nonsense,” according to the Associated Press, adding that they predict the lawsuit will be dismissed because it “lacks any legal footing.”

 Suing a lawyer for defamation for something said in a public statement is possible, but has hurdles.
-Often times, the lawyer’s will be protected under a privilege defense — for example, if the lawyer made false statements in a pleading.
-This privilege can also be abused, and form the basis for a defamation lawsuit.
-Often times a lawyer will also simply rely on the statements made by their client, and therefore, not be held personally responsible for their reliance on their client’s positions.
-This is a slippery slope, and the subject of a much larger topic (which we’ll cover later).
+Often times, the lawyer will be protected under a privilege defense.
+For example, if the lawyer made false statements in a pleading they would be protected under the privilege defense.
+Often times a lawyer will also simply rely on the statements made by their client, and therefore, cannot be held personally responsible for their reliance on their client’s positions.
+This privilege can also be abused though, and could form the basis for a defamation lawsuit which is why it is such a slippery slope, and the subject of a much larger topic.

 California’s anti-SLAPP statute identifies the following four actions as protected “act[s] in furtherance of a person’s right of petition or free speech under the United States or California Constitution in connection with a public issue”: